 Fortunately, that is a common misconception and is not the truth.
 Keep reading to get all the facts about your credit report and how it is affected by bankruptcy, then reach out to the attorneys at Bankruptcy Law Center and let San Diego California bankruptcy attorney help answer any questions you may still have about whether bankruptcy is the right option for you.

 Bankruptcy Will Only Stay on Your Credit Report Seven to 10 Years

 The short answer to how long your credit report is affected by bankruptcy is seven to 10 years.
 This will depend on what type of bankruptcy you file.
 A Chapter 7 bankruptcy discharge will typically stay on your credit report for 10 years.
 By filing a Chapter 13 bankruptcy, the bankruptcy will likely only stay on your credit report for seven years from the date of discharge.
 Is this really bad news?

 This May Not be as Bad as it Sounds

-By calling a bankruptcy attorney, the clock could start over much sooner.
+By calling a San Diego California bankruptcy lawyer, the clock could start over much sooner.
 Many creditors and lenders would rather see a bankruptcy filing on someone’s report than a ton of debt.
 Are you surprised?
 Most people are when they hear that.
 In the long term, bankruptcy is often the best option a person has to improve his or her credit score.

 Are You Tired of Being Harassed?

-If you are ready to start working on your credit score and want the harassing calls to stop, contact the attorneys at Bankruptcy Law Center today and schedule a consultation.
+If you are ready to start working on your credit score and want the harassing calls to stop, contact the attorneys at BLC Law Center today and schedule a consultation.